userfrosting/learn/pages/17.recipes/06.advanced-tutorial/05.localization/docs.md

 ];
 ```

-At this point, you can go in your user prefrences and change the site language to French.
+At this point, you can go to your user preferences and change the site language to French.
 Once this is done, go back to the pastries page and _voilà, tout en français_ !

 ![Pastries in French](/images/pastries/04.png)